 Prof. M. Qasim Jan holds BSc Hons (Peshawar), MS (Oregon), PhD (London) and DSc (King’s College London) degrees.
 He became a lecturer at the University of Peshawar in 1968, professor in 1983, Director of the Centre of Excellence in Geology in 1988, and Dean of Science Faculty in 1997.
 He was a visiting professor at the University of Oregon, USA, in 1994-95.
-From 1997 to 2000, he was Vice Chancellor (VC), University of Peshawar; 2001 to 2003, the founder VC of Sarhad University, Peshawar; and October 2005 to February 2010, VC of the Quaid-i-Azam University, Islamabad.
+From 1997 to 2000, he was Vice Chancellor, University of Peshawar; from 2001 to 2003.
+He was founder Vice Chancellor of Sarhad University, Peshawar; from October 2005 to February 2010 and Vice Chancellor of the Quaid-i-Azam University, Islamabad.
 In 2004, he was given the title of Distinguished National Professor of the Higher Education Commission.
-Currently, he is Advisor COMSTECH, Islamabad, and Professor Emeritus of Geology at the University of Peshawar.
+Currently, he is Advisor, COMSTECH, Islamabad, and Professor Emeritus of Geology at the University of Peshawar.

-Dr Jan is a member of several learned societies, and Fellow of the Academy of Sciences for the Developing World (TWAS), Pakistan Academy of Sciences (currently Vice President), and honorary (emeritus) Fellow of the Mineralogical Society of London, and the Nepal Geological Society.
+Prof. Jan is a member of several learned societies, and Fellow of The World Academy of Sciences (TWAS), Pakistan Academy of Sciences (currently Vice President), and honorary (emeritus) Fellow of the Mineralogical Society of London, and the Nepal Geological Society.
 He was also Secretary General of the Association of the Academies of Sciences in Asia (2008-2012).

 He has carried out extensive investigations of the geology, mineralogy, petrology, and geochemistry of the north-western Himalayan region, with emphasis on crust-building and geodynamic processes.
 He participated actively in several national and international research projects, has published over 270 papers/abstracts, and edited/authored eleven volumes, including joint authorship of the seminal book ‘Geology and Tectonics of Pakistan’ in 1997.

-Prof. Jan was elected a Fellow of the Islamic Academy of Sciences in 2012.
+Prof. Jan was elected as a Fellow of the Islamic World Academy of Sciences in 2012.